 Sea otters weren’t the only megafauna encounter.
 The saw giant sharks and playful penguins.
 You couldn’t pet the otters but they did have petting tanks for rays and leopard sharks.
 We often snorkel at La Jolla Cove to play with these guys, and here, they swim right up to you to be petted.
 There is also walk through a lorikeet aviary.
 For a small donation, you can get a cup of nectar that these little guys go crazy for.
 Hungry birds wait at the front of the exhibit waiting for guests to bring them their treats.
 They will literally eat sugar straight from your hands.

-Even though kids flock here in mass, this aquarium has something for everyone.
+Even though kids flock here in mass, this aquarium has something for everyone from a family field trip to a romantic southern California getaway.
 If you are an adult adventure seeker, you can find thousands of leads for future travels and relive memories of adventures past.
 No matter who you are, you can find something to enjoy here.

 Disclaimer: Although our experience was complimentary, the views and opinions expressed are entirely our own.